art-emini/Reflex/plans.md

 - [ ] Add circle collision detection and response
 - [ ] Add Gamepad class
 - - [ ] Add RigidBody Movement object can be a Gamepad instance
 - - [ ] Add full Gamepad support for RigidBody
+- [ ] Add TouchController class
+- - [ ] Add RigidBody Movement object can be a TouchController instance
+- - [ ] Add full TouchController support for RigidBody